 Complete a site access refresher training course once every 5 years at a licensee facility or by completing course H-101S in TMS.

-the site access refresher training requirements course, if the analyst cannot attend one or more of the required courses listed above because of circumstances beyond his/her control, an alternative acceptable course may be substituted with the documented permission of the inspector’s branch chief and the branch chief of the NSIR Nuclear Security Oversight and Support Branch.
+Except for the site access refresher training requirements course, if the analyst cannot attend one or more of the required courses listed above because of circumstances beyond his/her control, an alternative acceptable course may be substituted with the documented permission of the inspector’s branch chief and the branch chief of the NSIR Nuclear Security Oversight and Support Branch.

 The documented permission should be entered into the inspector’s training file/database as appropriate.
 In total, security risk analysts require at least 72 cumulative hours of technology related training every 3-year training cycle.